OSCA-Kampala-Chapter/autotelegram/docs/get_started.md

     app.run(echo)
 ```
 So basically here's a break down of this simple app.
-we create an instance of the `Context` class, passing in the bot token.
+- We create an instance of the `Context` class, passing in the bot token.
-We then create an instance of our `PollingApp` class and pass in the context instance.
+- We create an instance of our `PollingApp` class and pass in the context instance.
-Then we write our `echo` async function which shall respond back to every message with
-the same text that was sent to it.
+- And write our `echo` async function which shall respond back to every message with the same text that was sent to it.
-We then call the run function of the app with the echo async function.
-And there you have it,
-a fully functional bot with few lines of code.
+- We call the run function of the app with the echo async function.
+And there you have it, a fully functional bot with few lines of code.

 ### Adding command handlers
 We can add extra features to our bot to make it more useful.
 Telegram has a concept of [commands.](https://core.telegram.org/bots/features#commands)